-In 1959 she returned to Maryknoll and did promotion work for two years before studying at Maryknoll Teachers College, where she earned a Bachelor of Science in Education.
+In 1959, she returned to the Sisters Center and did promotion work for two years before studying at Maryknoll Teachers College, where she earned a Bachelor of Science in Education.
 Following graduation in 1963, she was assigned to St. Anthony of Padua Primary School in the South Bronx, NY as school principal, sixth grade teacher and house superior.
-During 1964 she also attended classes for Leadership in Elementary School at Hunter College, New York, NY, and Fordham University in the Bronx.
+In 1964, she also attended classes for Leadership in Elementary School at Hunter College, New York, NY, and Fordham University in the Bronx.

-In 1967, after studying the Spanish language in Cochabamba, Sister Rosemary was assigned to Riberalta, a small town in Bolivia’s Amazon Basin.
-There, after studying the Spanish language, she did home visiting and river trips, preparing the people who lived along the nearby Beni River for Mass and the sacraments.
-In 1968 she co-founded Radio San Miguel in collaboration with a Maryknoll priest, setting up the communication system of the Vicariate.
+In 1967, Sister Rosemary was assigned to Bolivia.
+After studying the Spanish language, she did home visiting and river trips, preparing the people who lived along the nearby Beni River for Mass and the sacraments.
+In 1968, after Vatican 2, she returned to her Baptismal name, Sister Rosemary.
+That same year she co-founded Radio San Miguel in collaboration with a Maryknoll priest, setting up the communication system of the Vicariate.
 The station served as the main source of communication, education and entertainment for all the people of Riberalta.

 At the invitation of the head of the Communication Department of Indiana University in 1977, Sister Rosemary studied TV and video for two years, then went to Cochabamba, a city set in the foothills of the towering Andes Mountains, where she worked with the Maryknoll Fathers, producing video programs for children and as their bookkeeper.
 In 1984 she was named as manager of Radio San Raphael, an archdiocesan radio station in Cochabamba where she worked for eighteen years.